New Jersey / Bergen County

 How are the schools in Dumont, NJ?

-Dumont offers quality public schools like Dumont High School and Honiss School, both with favorable student-teacher ratios around 13:1.
-Families also benefit from local private options and close proximity to respected colleges such as Bergen Community College and Fairleigh Dickinson University.
+Dumont offers quality education options, with public schools like Dumont High School and Honiss School known for favorable student-to-teacher ratios.
+Families also have access to private schools and several nearby colleges, including Bergen Community College and Fairleigh Dickinson University.
+The community is committed to educational excellence for all age groups.

 Dumont High School